hossein1387/BARVINN/docs/examples.rst

   python sample_mvu_code_generator.py -x SimpleConv.onnx  --aprec 8 --wprec 8 --oprec 8 --input_shape 64 32 32

-In the command above, we are specifying a 2 bit precision for weights, activaiton and output result.
+In the command above, we are specifying a 2 bit precision for weights, activation and output result.
 We are also specifying the input shape of the model.
 Here is the output for the command above:

 .. code:: bash